 Board composition is kept under review and the Board is committed to ensuring diversity of skill, experience and gender balance.
-Biographies for each Board member are published both on the Company’s website and in the Annual Report.
+Biographies for each Board member are published both on the Group’s website and in the Annual Report.

-Board members maintain their skill-sets through practice in day-to-day roles, enhanced with attending specific training where required.
+Board members maintain their skill-sets through practise in day-to-day roles, enhanced with attending specific training where required.
 The Board uses external advisors where necessary to enhance knowledge or to gain access to particular skills or capabilities.
 Accountants and lawyers are used for diligence work on certain acquisitions; both nomination and remuneration committees use recruitment and employment consultants and specialist advisors have been used by the Board to ensure compliance in specific areas.
 A recent example of this is the response to the requirements of GDPR.

 The role of Company Secretary includes preparing for and running an effective Board, including the timely dissemination of appropriate information.
-In addition, the Company Secretary is responsible for assisting the Directors in ensuring that the Group entities are managed, controlled, and administered within the parameters of their governing documents and are compliant with regulatory requirements and filing obligations
+In addition, the Company Secretary is responsible for assisting the Directors in ensuring that the Group entities are managed, controlled and administered within the parameters of their governing documents and are compliant with regulatory requirements and filing obligations.

 Further details on the experience and skills of each of the Directors are set out on the Company’s website and in the latest Annual Report.

 Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement.